pieterD7/ip2range/README.md

 ## Usage
 Configuration of ip2range.php can be changed by editing the iniFile.
-The stem of the program name is used determining the default iniFile name.
+The stem of the programme name is used determining the default iniFile name.

 Ip2range.php can be called with input from a pipe and to create an ip address information table.